Injection Molding Machine Tonnage: How to Calculate the Right Clamping Force

 The tonnage of an injection molding machine plays a significant role in the quality and profitability of your plastic parts.
 Proper tonnage calculation is not just a technical detail, but a critical factor in project success.
 It requires balancing tonnage requirements to avoid issues such as flash and quality problems due to insufficient tonnage, or equipment damage from excessive tonnage.

-By following a systematic four-step process, you can determine the right tonnage for your project.
-Let’s work with Fecision, an experienced injection molding partner, to ensure optimal tonnage selection and successful outcomes for your injection molding or mold tooling projects.
+By following a systematic process, you can determine the right tonnage for your project.
+Let’s work with Fecision, an experienced injection molding partner, to ensure optimal tonnage selection and successful outcomes for your projects.

 Can excessive tonnage cause problems in the injection molding process?